tnyim/jungletv/afdocs/reference/server/jungletv_chat.md

 ##### Parameters

-- `content` - The content of the message.
+- `content` - A string containing the content of the message.
   The content will be parsed as [GitHub Flavored Markdown](https://github.github.com/gfm/) by the JungleTV clients.
   Consider escaping any characters that may unintentionally constitute Markdown formatting.
   System message contents do not have an explicit length limit.